Where Can I Find Love

-"Where Can I Find Love'" is a 1997 song recorded by Italian electronic music group Livin' Joy, released as the fourth single from their only album, Don't Stop Movin (1996).
+"Where Can I Find Love'" is a song recorded by Italian electronic music group Livin' Joy, released in March 1997 by MCA Records as the fourth single from their only album, Don't Stop Movin (1996).
 Lyrically, the track focuses on the struggles to find true love.
 Its accompanying music video features singer Tameko Star walking around in a nightclub, bumping into various men who catch her attention.
 Each man is then shown to have an 'issue' which leaves Star disappointed.

 It peaked at number 12 in the UK, on both the UK Singles Chart and the UK Dance Chart.
 Additionally, it was a Top 20 hit also in Italy and Scotland.
 On the Eurochart Hot 100, it reached number 45 in April 1997.
-Outside Europe, the single was successful in Israel, peaking at number nine, and it also charted in Australia, peaking at number 142.
+Outside Europe, the single charted in Israel, peaking at number 17, and in Australia, peaking at number 142.

 Critical reception

-British magazine Music Week rated the song four out of five, writing, "Livin' Joy's familiar formula – fast-moving, slick and funky – is set to provide another huge club and chart hit.
+British magazine Music Week gave the song a score of four out of five, writing, "Livin' Joy's familiar formula – fast-moving, slick and funky – is set to provide another huge club and chart hit.
 Quality stuff."